satheeshpandianj/VolvoCars/README.md

     * docker-compose run -v [ScriptPath]:/scripts k6 run [ScriptPath]/script.js
       * The above command will start the test in docker and send the metrics to InfluxDB and Grafana will load the metrics visually.

+# NOTE :
+Refer the doc folders for detailed steps for each tasks.